The other night I was driving as I was driving on 185. I noticed that it was really getting dark but that people were not putting on their lights.

 Sometimes suffering is really good waiting to happen.
 There have probably been moments in our lives when our suffering has molded us, stretched us and shaped us into being better people, more loving people, more compassionate people, holier people.

 A young father once told me… Kids stretch you Father. and so does marriage.
-But at least I’m not only thinking about myself any more (Truer words were never spoken)
+(Truer words were never spoken)

 The hardest type of suffering a human being can face is when someone who is innocent, someone who had done everything right, and nothing wrong has to carry the cross of suffering.